 Jana Winderen, Du Petit Risoud aux profondeurs du Lac de Joux

-Jana Winderen’s site-specific sound composition “Du Petit Risoud aux profondeurs du Lac de Joux,” presented at Art Basel 2019 in Basel in the Audemars Piguet lounge designed by Fernando Mastrangelo, transports visitors through an acoustic journey across the landscape of the Manufacture’s home in the Vallée de Joux.
+Jana Winderen’s site-specific sound composition “Du Petit Risoud aux profondeurs du Lac de Joux,” presented at Art Basel 2019 in Basel and Miami Beach in the Audemars Piguet lounge designed by Fernando Mastrangelo, transports visitors through an acoustic journey across the landscape of the Manufacture’s home in the Vallée de Joux.
 The artist went on field trips to capture sounds in the waters of the Lac de Joux and in the Risoud forest.
-The installation is accompanied with a live concert at HeK (House of electronic Arts Basel).
+At Art Basel in Basel, Jan Winderen’s sound installation was accompanied with a live concert at HeK (House of electronic Arts Basel).

 I share a fascination for, and attention to, very small details with watchmakers.
 I carefully ‘listen with’ and to the creatures around us, paying attention to how they interact with the environment.
 Through this focused listening, I also start to notice my immediate surrounding.

 Norwegian sound artist Jana Winderen takes her audience on immersive and sensory journeys through the environment.
 By amplifying the small and inaccessible sounds of a variety of ecosystems, the artist appeals to listeners’ emotions, hoping to gain their interest in and respect for our complex world.
 For the last fourteen years, Winderen has used high-precision and high-quality hydrophones, microphones and ultrasound detectors to record underwater sound from fish, crustaceans and mammals, as well as inaudible sounds such as ultrasounds lying above the range of human hearing, gathered in oceans, rivers and lakes, or in other environments inaccessible to the human ear.

 ABOUT THE WORK